 Choosing to apply to this programme is a big commitment.
 Projects will need careful planning to deliver the specific monitoring and delivery requirements that European funding brings.
 Failure to comply with these requirements could have serious financial repercussions.

 To help you decide whether Building Better Opportunities is right for you we have published three documents; a programme guide, a guide to delivering European funding and a summary of our partnership requirements.
 All three can be found in the Related Documents section on this page.
 We strongly advise you reading these three documents before downloading and completing an application form.

 Please review our data protection policy which sets out how we may use your information.

 If you require a large print version of the stage one application form please email email@example.com

 All Building Better Opportunities programme documents are available for you to download.

-Big Lottery Fund has awarded Baker Tilly, in partnership with Ecorys UK, a contract to support potential applicants, applicants and grant holders to understand, plan for and deliver the additional requirements that come with managing European funding.
+Big Lottery Fund has awarded RSM, in partnership with Ecorys UK, a contract to support potential applicants, applicants and grant holders to understand, plan for and deliver the additional requirements that come with managing European funding.